Cecil Hills: Schools

-Cecil Hills High School opened in 1996 and it offers a comprehensive curriculum, including English, Mathematics, Science, Geography, History, Commerce, Italian, Music, Visual Arts, Personal Development, Physical Education and Health and a variety of Technology subjects.
+Cecil Hills High School opened in 1996.
+It offers a comprehensive curriculum, including English, Mathematics, Science, Geography, History, Commerce, Italian, Music, Visual Arts, Personal Development, Physical Education and Health and a variety of Technology subjects.
 Sport, School Choir, School Band Program, Computer Technology, Debating and Drama enhance the curriculum.
+In 2022, an upgrade was planned to add a new multi-storey block of classrooms and hall extension, with construction beginning the following year.